 In terms of stability, transit speed, sound signature, and reliability the iMovR+Eureka i1 Standing Desk delivers on what you’d expect for $399—which we wish we could say about the other contenders in the sub-$400 class.
 But we were surprised by how many advanced features were included in the controller.
 It is a fully programmable hand set with a white digital readout accurate to one-tenth of an inch and offering four height preset buttons.

-But the controller also features anti-collision detection and dampened stop-start acceleration.
+But the controller also features anti-collision and anti-tilt sensing, as well as dampened stop-start acceleration.
+These are extraordinary features not commonly found in standing desks in this price tier.
 A host of electronic measures ensure that you won’t accidentally burn out the motors or overheat the electronics.
 And that’s part of the story behind how Eureka is able to confidently offer a five year warranty on a $399 desk.
 Few desks in this price range have such niceties.
 Some are even single motor, versus the dual precision motors used in the i1.

 Overload protection circuitry is important because, like the IKEA Bekant and Idasen standing desks, the load capacity on the i1 is only 154 lbs.
 As we point out in our primer on Do Weight Ratings on Electric Desks Really Matter? the user should always be mindful that weight ratings are established using perfectly centered weights balanced along where the crossbar runs underneath the desktop—so any off-balance weights like monitors attached to an edge-clamped monitor arm—will induce side loading on the lifting actuators.
 This has the same effect as adding a lot more weight, and causes weaker desks to burn out their motors or controllers prematurely.